Services19 March 2025

-Scaffold shrink-wrap is one of the most effective tools for keeping a Wellington construction or renovation project on schedule.
+Scaffolding shrink-wrap is one of the most effective tools for keeping a Wellington construction or renovation project on schedule.
 But many homeowners and even some builders aren't sure exactly what it is, how it works, or when it's worth the investment.
 This guide explains everything.

-What Is Scaffold Shrink-Wrap?
+What Is Scaffolding Shrink-Wrap?

 The result is essentially a temporary weatherproof enclosure around your building.
 Workers inside can continue their work regardless of what the weather is doing outside — rain, wind, and in some cases, extreme cold are all blocked by the wrap.